-As Director of the Master of Human Rights and Democratisation (Asia Pacific) regional program (MHRD), I would like to extend a warm welcome to you and thank you for your interest in our program and to this site.
+As the co-Directors of the Master of Human Rights and Democratisation (Asia Pacific) regional program we would like to extend a warm welcome to you and thank you for your interest in our program and to this site.
 We hope that it will provide a portal to ideas and your involvement in our project, as a future student, a researcher, an alumnus or an interested member of the public.

-The MHRD, established with the generous support of the European Commission and the University of Sydney, is the first of its kind in our region, and we hope it will provide inspiration for new models in cooperative and collaborative international education.
+The program was established with the generous support of the European Union and the University of Sydney.
+It is the first of its kind in our region, and we hope it will provide inspiration for new models in cooperative and collaborative international education.
 Working with our partners in Indonesia (Gadjah Mada University), Nepal (Kathmandu School of Law), Sri Lanka (University of Colombo) and Thailand (Mahidol University) – and soon the Philippines (Ateneo University), our objective is to create an innovative educational context in which scholars and activists work together to think through the meaning and practice of human rights and democratisation in our region.

 While one of our principle objectives is to produce graduates who will be leaders in their communities, countries and in the region at large, as scholars, we will also bring a critical eye to inherited ideas and practices within the field.
 Consistent with the culture of the University of Sydney, we encourage our students to sharpen their analytic and research skills in an environment of mutual exchange so that as they go out into the field, they do so with fresh and considered ideas that will provide the resources for effective and thoughtful policy and practice.